 Weeks after Bruce's death, Ione received a thank-you letter from the Utah eye bank.
 Bruce was an organ donor, and the eye that had been protected by the eyelid that never blinked properly after the attack had been sent overseas and had given sight to someone else.
 A short while later, Ione received a second letter, this time from a young woman who had been unable to walk due to a deformed anklebone.
 One of Bruce's was surgically installed, giving her the ability to walk.

 Left to right: Bruce's father, John, Bruce's brother David, Bruce, and his mother, Ione

 "Sometimes it takes a while," Ione said.
 "But good does overcome evil."

 Certainly Ione taught that to Bruce in the way she raised him.
 And Bruce's choices teach us the power of choosing to give someone—especially someone who has wronged us—a second chance.

-Jeff Benedict is a special features writer for Sports Illustrated and a New York Times best-selling author of 14 books.
+Jeff Benedict is a special features writer for Sports Illustrated and a New York Times best-selling author of more than a dozen books.
 His website is jeffbenedict.com.

 For more inspiring true stories, check out Make a Choice: When You Are at the Intersection of Happiness and Despair by Jeff Benedict.
 Now available at Deseret Book stores and at deseretbook.com.